MatthewHolsten/sba-loan-analysis/README.md

-# Should This Loan Be Approved Or Denied: An Exploration Of Risk Classification Using SBA Loan Data
+# Should This Loan Be Approved Or Denied: An Exploration Of Risk Classification Using U.S. Small Business Administration Loan Data

 Matt Holsten, Rob Pitkin\
 Tufts University, Spring 2022\